Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

 Then, the observed distribution is induced as a continuous mixture of the conditional distribution:

-When observed variables consist exclusively of binary variables, the observed distribution is exactly the same form as the Ising model~\cite{Ising1925}, where $b$ is a bias term and $\frac{1}{2} G \Sigma_z G^T$ is a weight term of the Ising model.
-A posterior distribution for $z$ is simply given by a normal distribution:
+When observed variables consist exclusively of binary variables, the observed distribution is exactly the same form as the Ising model~\cite{Ising1925}, where $\mathbf{b}$ is a bias term and $\frac{1}{2} G \Sigma_z G^T$ is a weight term of the Ising model.